simpleiot/hardware/README.md

 ## Pull Requests Welcome

-This is a community projects -- pull requests will be considered.
+This is a community project -- pull requests will be considered.

 ## License